CSCI3356Spring2023/TeamFriday-/README.md

 ## Running the server

+In the ./oursite directory run ```python manage.py runserver```.

+## Migrations
-In the ./oursite directory run ```python manage.py runserver```
+If you make any changes to data models or anything db related, In the ./oursite directory run ```python manage.py makemigrations```.
+Then you can migrate by running ``python manage.py migrate```.

 ## CSS

-Our styles.css file is located in `./oursite/main/static/`
+Our styles.css file is located in `./oursite/main/static/`.

 ## HTML

-Our main templates are located in `./oursite/main/templates/main`
+Our main templates are located in `./oursite/main/templates/main`.

 ## Notes
 At the moment we only have a main app to render some styled templates, but we will add more apps to handle user registration and crud fuctionality for this delivery.